 I Samuel 30:1-5

 Day 29- Finally David sinks to depression when even his own men don't trust him.

 Day 30- There is one thing good that happens when we hit the bottom.
 It is often at this place that we finally look up and reach for God's hand.

 I Samuel 30:6B

-Day 31- And then we learn for ourself that God is never far away and able to pull us up from the sinking sand.
+Day 31- And then we learn for ourselves that God is never far away, and able to pull us up from the sinking sand.